cristianoag/obsonet/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).

 Original version build by Daniel Berdugo and Nestor Soriano.
-Reloaded version by Cristiano Goncalves.
+Reloaded version by The Retro Hacker.

 * If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.
 * You may not use the material for commercial purposes.